Facts and Figures

 Enrollment

-Students represent 41 states and 57 foreign countries.
-Eighty-six percent of students are residents of Georgia.
+Students represent 49 states and 38 countries.
+Eighty-seven percent of students are residents of Georgia.

 Faculty and Staff